Skip to Content

 • Cost-to-cure items such as rebuilding fences, relocating signs, repaving driveways, or regrading.

 • Business damages.
-Florida is one of the few states that compensates established businesses for losses caused by a partial taking under Section 73.071(3)(b), Florida Statutes.
+Florida is one of the few states that compensates established businesses for losses caused by a partial taking under section 73.071(3)(b), Florida Statutes.
+The statute requires a business of more than five years’ standing at the location, and the claim must be pleaded with accounting support within the statutory deadline.
 Think of the nurseries, packing houses, fruit stands, fuel stops, and equipment dealers that depend on Krome Avenue frontage and truck access.

 Our two-part series explains the business damages framework in detail: an introduction to business damages and calculating and proving business damages.